-Peer Intake Coordinator Provides peer support for families, collaborates with other FRC staff to connect families to resources.
-Organize and host Coordinator Peer to Peer groups for parents, play groups for parents with (1 FTE per site) young children, etc. Assist with serving persons who drop-in, NEW position ensuring people are provided with a warm connection to community resources, Center activities and partners.
-Share information regarding membership and sign-up those interested.
+Peer Intake Provides peer support for families, collaborates with other Coordinator FRC staff to connect families to resources.
+Organize and host (4> Peer to Peer groups for parents, play groups for parents with (1 FTE) young children, etc. Assist with serving persons who drop-in, ensuring people are provided with a warm connection to community resources, Center activities and partners.
+Share NEW position information regarding membership and sign-up those interested.
 Primary responsibility for administering intake screenings and the FANS to ensure new members' needs are identified.
 Data Management Year 1: establishes data collection and reporting practices Specialist and collects data for Springfield Center.
 Prepares data for Annual Report.
 Year 2: collects data for Springfield and Ft.
-Braden Centers, adjusting data collection and reporting as (1 FTE for overall needed.
+(1 FTE for overall Braden Centers, adjusting data collection and reporting as program) needed.
 Prepares data for Annual Report.
 Year 3: collects data for Springfield, Ft.
-Braden and Orange Avenue Centers program) and prepares data for Annual Report. , NEW position Director Events and This position is part of the Development team, and assists Community with obtaining donations from individuals and businesses, leads solicitation of in-kind donations.
-Engagement Specialist (Existing leads solicitation of in-kind donations. position covered by indirect) Advision Administrative Provides administrative support for FRCs, including managing Supervisor maintenance and equipment repair requests for office and program sites.
-Responsible for purchasing of needed Existing position supplies, furnishings, and materials. covered by indirect supplies, furnishings, and materials.

-Director of Community Impact (Anna-Kay Hutchison) Oversee and manage all aspects of initiatives that aim to make a positive and lasting difference in a community.
-Support FRC Directors to ensure service delivery compliance and consistency.
+Braden and Orange Avenue Centers NEW position and prepares data for Annual Report.
+Director Events and This position is part of the Development team, and assists Community with obtaining donations from individuals and businesses, Engagement leads solicitation of in-kind donations.
+Specialist (Existing position covered by indirect) Administrative Provides administrative support for FRCs, including managing Supervisor maintenance and equipment repair requests for office and program sites.
+Responsible for purchasing of needed Existing position supplies, furnishings, and materials. covered by indirect Director of Oversee and manage all aspects of initiatives that aim to Community Impact make a positive and lasting difference in a community.
+(Anna-Kay Support FRC Directors to ensure service delivery compliance Hutchison) and consistency.
 Collaborate with directors, advisory boards and community leadership to ensure consistency in service delivery and fidelity to the national quality standards for Family Strengthening and Support.
-Existing position covered by indirect Executive (Director (Tiffany Martin) Existing position covered by indirect Builds alliances and positive relationships with community organizations, local governments and other groups to support service expansion and program implementation.
+Existing position covered by indirect

+Executive (Director (Tiffany Martin) Existing position covered by indirect Builds alliances and positive relationships with community organizations, local governments and other groups to support service expansion and program implementation.
 Leads sustainability planning.
 Sr Vice President - Operations (Tara Hormell) (in-kind for overall program) Direct strategic planning and overall monitoring of program operations.
 Assist in business plan development and strategic alignment.
 Volunteers A volunteer job description is included in the position descriptions.
 Volunteer opportunities will be developed in accordance with the needs assessments.
 The FRC staff will design volunteer opportunities that utilize community member's skills (may include assisting with classes, activities, and events, welcoming visitors to FRC, etc.).
 In addition, the Director will utilize FSU and FAMU interns and volunteers to support services and events as appropriate.